.

 DW FACTS

-- by Dark Watcher
+by Dark Watcher

-alk about a success story.
+Talk about a success story.
 Nintendo's jump into the console market was a gamble which turned a simple toy company into one of the biggest videogame console manufacturers in the biz.

-Nintendo began its gaming history producing arcade hits like Donkey Kong and Mario Bros and selling the licensing rights to those games for home console use (See Colecovision).
+Nintendo began its gaming history producing arcade hits like Donkey Kong and Mario Bros and selling the licensing rights to those games for home console use (see ColecoVision).
 Eventually Nintendo decided to take a crack at the home console industry.

 The Nintendo Famicom (FAMIly COMputer) videogame system was released in Japan in 1983.
 The console's great specs and ports of Nintendo's popular arcade titles quickly made it a popular favorite in Japan.
 The Famicom sold 2.5 million systems in that same year.
-With success achieved in Japan, they set it's eyes on the American gaming market.
+With success achieved in Japan, they set their eyes on the American gaming market.
 They began negotiations with the American videogame console industry leader Atari to bring the Famicom to the U.S.

 The "Great Videogame Crash of 1983", along with and some poor business announcements, forced Atari to pull out of the agreement.
 After the negotiations fell through, Nintendo decided to release the system on their own regardless of the weak videogame market or the recent crash occurring in the States.
 Nintendo take a chance?
 You bet, but they were not going to gamble without doing their homework.